nixcloud/nixcloud-webservices/documentation/nixcloud.webservices.md

 Using this method you have the same interface as if you wanted to add a webservice to nixcloud-webservices but you can define it from your configuration.nix and it is pretty similar to `services.httpd` and `services.nginx`, except you will still be using `nixcloud.reverse-proxy` to access them.

+A more complex example for static webpage generation with updates each 10 minutes, see [nixcloud.webservices-stateful-webservices-example.md](nixcloud.webservices-stateful-webservices-example.md).

 There is an `nixcloud.webservices.apache` and `nixcloud.webservices.nginx` example.

 ## Apache